Documentation

 • Abunchahicks for wiring assistance and general knowledge and helpfulness.

-• Stuart for technical support and clever mounting ideas (e.g. a DIN rail).
+• Stuart for technical support and prints.

 • Prowler for a 2.8” screen print.